 Now that we defined throughput, we need to make the distinction between it and goodput.

-While throughput determines how much “raw” data (data that includes protocol overhead and retransmitted segments) is sent on a period of time (the observation time), Goodput is how much “useful” data is sent over the same period of time.
+While throughput determines how much “raw” data (data that includes protocol overhead and retransmitted segments) a host sends on a period of time (the observation time), Goodput is how much “useful” data the host sends over the same period of time.
 Goodput is the throughput of the application layer.
 It measures the application data rate.

 This is the formula to calculate the Goodput: